proudmuslim-dev/proudmuslim-dev.github.io/content/posts/important-figures-maryam-jameelah.md

 # What is This?

-This article is the first in what will, inshāʾ Allāh, be a series of articles dedicated to raising awareness within the Muslim community about Muslim figures that are relatively obscure.
+This is the first in what will, inshāʾ Allāh, be a series of articles dedicated to raising awareness within the Muslim community about Muslim figures that are relatively obscure.
 These articles will be brief, as they aim to light a spark that will encourage readers to do more research on their own time.

 # <a name="introduction"></a>